merdok/homebridge-webos-tv/README.md

 - `remoteSequenceButtons` [optional]
 Wheter the remote sequence buttons service is enabled.
 This allows to run a sequence of remote control button presses. **Default: "" (disabled)**
   - Set an array of objects as the value.
 An object needs to have the following properties:
     - *sequence* - an array of remote control keys.
-For possible values see `remoteControlButtons` ,
+For possible values see `remoteControlButtons` above,
     - *name* - an optional name,
     - *interval* - an optional interval beetwen sequence actions.
 Default is 500ms
 - `soundOutputButtons` [optional]